ess-dmsc-dram/lewis-misc/docker/epics-base/README.md

 This image contains build and source of "EPICS base" version R3.14.12.5, the core EPICS software.

-The purpose of this image is primarily to be used as a base for other images to build upon.
+The purpose of this image is to provide a bare-bones, minimalistic EPICS base for other images to build upon.

 This image itself is based on [Alpine](https://hub.docker.com/_/alpine/), to minimize image size and overhead.